Skip to main content

 A practical launch guide for landlords who want qualified 30+ day tenants without booking fees, platform-managed rent, or nightly-rental churn.

-For individual landlords and small operators targeting travel professionals, corporate relocators, and insurance-displaced households.
+For individual landlords and small vendors targeting travel professionals, corporate relocators, and insurance-displaced households.

 Price your monthly stay to attract quality tenants without leaving revenue on the table.